 1. Orient: Examine the Information to Identify Anomalies, the Second Step of the OODA Loop.

-Indeed in the business world, focusing on anomalies — unexpected trends or outliers in market data — a company can gain a keener insight into potential opportunities or threats.
+Without a doubt in the business world, focusing on anomalies — unexpected trends or outliers in market data — a company can gain a keener insight into potential opportunities or threats.
 For instance, take a retail company that notices a sudden spike in online searches for eco-friendly packaging.
 Here, the company quickly adapts its product line to include sustainable options.
 As a result, they capture a market segment that competitors had overlooked.
-For a more detailed discussion on the use of the scientific method within a business analytics context, see SC Tech Insights’ article, Scientific Method Example: Data Scientists Use An Unique Way To Achieve The Best Results.

 “Orientation isn’t just a state you’re in; it’s a process.
 You’re always orienting.”